andy-goryachev-oracle/Test/doc/TabPane/TabPaneGraphicFactory.md

 The goals of this proposal are:

-- to allow the application developers to customize the overflow menu items' graphic
+- to allow the application developers to customize the overflow menu item graphic
+- to enable wider choices for the graphic in the overflow menu
 - retain the backward compatibility with the existing application code
 - clarify the behavior of the skin when the property is null (i.e. the current behavior)